cypress-io/cypress/cypress/v1.0/documentation/1-Commands/21-focused.md

 # Options

-Pass in an options object to change the default behavior of the command.
+Pass in an options object to change the default behavior of `cy.focused`.

 **cy.focused( *options* )**